insurance dispute arbitration in Lindley, New York 14858

 In early March 2023, Frank Mitchell of Lindley, New York (ZIP code 14858), found herself facing a daunting challenge.
 After a severe spring storm caused unexpected flooding in her 120-year-old farmhouse, Mary submitted an insurance claim to Highland Mutual Insurance for $68,742—the estimated cost to repair water damage to her basement, walls, and electrical system.

-Highland Mutual initially acknowledged the claim but offered a settlement of just $22,500, citing policy limitations and “pre-existing conditions” noted in a prior inspection in 2019.
+Highland Mutual initially acknowledged the claim but offered a settlement of just $22,500, citing policy limitations and pre-existing conditions” noted in a prior inspection in 2019.
 Feeling the offer was grossly inadequate, Mary decided to pursue arbitration, hoping for a fair resolution without the costs and delays of court.

-Mary’s attorney, David Wells, presented a detailed timeline and photographic evidence showing the immediate effects of the March flood and expert repair estimates from Lindley-based contractor Harbor Home Restoration.
+Mary’s attorney, the claimant, presented a detailed timeline and photographic evidence showing the immediate effects of the March flood and expert repair estimates from Lindley-based contractor Harbor Home Restoration.
 The contractor testified that the flood caused new and severe damage, distinct from any wear or pre-existing issues.
 Conversely, Highland Mutual’s adjuster, Samuel Greene, emphasized policy exclusions related to “gradual damage” and cited a 2019 home inspection report that flagged minor moisture issues in the basement.

 Judge Delaney pressed both sides on the ambiguity in the policy’s flood and water-damage coverage language.
 After reviewing the evidence and policy wording, she issued a well-reasoned arbitration award in late September 2023.
 The arbitrator ruled in favor of Frank Mitchell but tempered the damages to account for some contributory negligence in maintaining the basement sealant.

 The final award granted Mary $54,300—covering essential repairs, electrical rewiring, and mold remediation, but excluding $14,000 worth of cosmetic and non-urgent renovations initially included in her claim.
-Mary expressed relief at the outcome, stating, “It wasn’t everything I hoped for, but it was fair and saved me from a drawn-out court battle.”
-Highland Mutual accepted the award without appeal, emphasizing their commitment to “fair claims management” in the upstate New York region.
+Mary expressed relief at the outcome, stating, “It wasn’t everything I hoped for, but it was fair and saved me from a drawn-out court battle.” the claimant accepted the award without appeal, emphasizing their commitment to “fair claims management” in the upstate New York region.

 This arbitration case highlighted the delicate balance insurance companies and policyholders face during natural disaster claims, especially in smaller communities like Lindley, New York.
 For Mary, it was a hard-fought victory that ensured her historic family home could finally be restored to safety and comfort after the devastating flood.